 The Case for the Cultural Boycott of Israel

-by the Artists for Palestine UK organising collective
+by Artists for Palestine UK

 Essential reading for anyone who cares about the arts and social justice.
 Readable, succinct, well-sourced and thoughtfully argued, The Case for a Cultural Boycott of Israel has answers to all the questions you’ve ever been asked, or are ever likely to be asked about a cultural boycott of Israel, in 64 pages.
 With a foreword by novelist Kamila Shamsie.